StrataFoundation/strata/packages/docs/docs/learn/fetching_data.md

 Solana has the idea of a Public Key that is deterministically derived from a set of inputs.
 This is called a Program Derived Address (PDA)

 :::note PDA
-A [Program Derived Address](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses) is an addres that can be deterministically derived from a smart contract and a set of inputs.
+A [Program Derived Address](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses) is an address that can be deterministically derived from a smart contract and a set of inputs.
 The smart contract "owns" this address, and can sign for operations involving this address.
 :::

 These deterministically derived addresses give us another tool.
 Don't have the Public key for a TokenRef on hand?
 Get it from the wallet of the token holder: